wajidalikhan/NAAnaFW/README.md

 python treesFinder.py -g gfal -f samples_HLTv1_muons.txt -s storage01.lcg.cscs.ch:8443/srm/managerv2 -o samples/mc/ -p /pnfs/lcg.cscs.ch/cms/trivcat/store/user/oiorio/ttDM/trees/2016/Oct/ -o trees/mc/

-NOTA BENE 1)

-CURRENTLY THIS DOES NOT WORK ON LXPLUS AND CMSSW_8_0_X BECAUSE OF MISSING lcg-ls COMMANDS!
+NOTA BENE: CURRENTLY THIS DOES NOT WORK ON LXPLUS AND CMSSW_8_0_X BECAUSE OF MISSING lcg-ls COMMANDS!
 WILL NEED TO USE gfal!!!
 NOTA EVEN MORE BENE: Unfortunately, gfal does not work on CMSSW_8_0_X, so you'll have to migrate to 81X to make this script work:
 TO MAKE IT WORK PLEASE DO